axelmierczuk/sportyfin/README.md

 ## Update

-You now need to provide a link to scrape since this is not a tool that should be used for piracy.
+As of 0.1.13, you now **need** to provide your own url to scrape since this is not a tool that should be used for piracy.
 Try: https://sportscentral.io for example.

 ## Future Improvement